Back to Insurance

 What Premiums Pay For 100% into investment funds Insurance charges + investment remainder

-Insurance Charges Impact Minimal — no ongoing mortality deductions Significant — increases yearly with age
+Insurance Charges Impact Low: typically no ongoing mortality deductions Ongoing: mortality charges increase yearly with age

 Flexibility Withdrawals, top-ups, premium holidays More restrictions, coverage tied to policy

-What to Watch Fund fees, surrender period Mortality tables, coverage cost escalation
+Points to Clarify Fund fees, surrender period, allocation rate Mortality tables, coverage costs, allocation rate

 Building Trust